TParis/search-replace-link-queue/README.md

 - Regex / case sensitive / whole word / dry run options.
 - Progress bar and log.

+## 🛠 Manual Installation (Optional for Developers)

+1. Clone or download the repo
+2. Open Chrome and go to `chrome://extensions/`
+3. Enable **Developer mode**
+4. Click **Load unpacked**
+5. Select the folder containing the extension files

 ## Notes
 - If the editor is a SPA/virtual editor, the script triggers `input` and `change` events to help frameworks detect the change.
 For custom save flows, you may still need to click a Save button—this tool doesn’t auto‑save.